ThucDao/ai-multi-agent-data-analysis-app/README.md

 ### Prerequisites
 To use the application, you will need:
 1. **Google Gemini API Key**: Obtainable from [Google AI Studio](https://aistudio.google.com/api-keys).
-   *(Note: If you plan to use any Pro models of Gemini, your Google AI Studio project must have billing enabled).*
+   *Note: If you plan to use any Pro models of Gemini, Google AI Studio project must have billing enabled.*
 2. **LangSmith API Key**: Obtainable from [LangSmith](https://www.langchain.com/langsmith/observability) to track the multi-agent graph cascade in real-time.

 ---